-- 1. DO NOT Pressurize the chiller piping with nitrogen or air.
-Damage to pump seals can occur and void the warranty. - 2.
-Fluid lines should be kept as short and direct as possible. - 3.
-They should be sized for low pressure drop in order to minimize pump requirements. - 4.
-Lines should be insulated. - 5.
-Use insulation of sufficient thickness to prevent sweating which may damage property or present a hazard to personnel. - 6.
-Piping must be a continuous loop with purge valves or Hoffman automatic air vents installed at high points. - 7.
-Expansion tanks are normally not required and their use is dependent on peculiarities of the job.
+- 1- Fluid lines should be kept as short and direct as possible. - 2-They should be sized for low pressure drop in order to minimize pump requirements. - 3-Lines should be insulated.. - 4-Use insulation of sufficient thickness to prevent sweating which may damage property or present a hazard to personnel. - 5- Piping must be a continuous loop with purge valves or Hoffman automatic air vents installed at high points. - 6- Expansion tanks are normally not required and their use is dependent on the peculiarities of the job.

-- 7. A continuous and steady fluid flow through the chillers heat exchanger is necessary for proper system operation.
-If the fluid is being used to cool more than (1) process or machine, bypass circuits may be required. - 8.
-Field supplied flow controls, meters or gauges may be required for proper operation. - 9.
-An installer supplied strainer or filter is rrquired in the return fluid line at the chiller.
+- 7- A continuous and steady fluid flow through the chillers heat exchanger is necessary for proper system operation.
+If the fluid is being used to cool more than (1) process or machine, bypass circuits may be required. - 8- Field supplied flow controls, meters or gauges may be required for proper operation. - 9- An installer supplied strainer or filter is required in the return fluid line at the chiller.
 The fineness of the strainer mesh or the filtering medium used is dependent on local conditions.
 Failure to provide a strainer or filter will void all warranties.